pedroelbanquero/nos-carmichael-spell/README.md

 (255.44 secs, 139,784,410,360 bytes)

--- The same number with Nos-Carmichael spell, the result can be used just to decrypt messages
+-- The same number with nsif, the result can be used just to decrypt messages

 *Ncs> nsf_derivate